codefellows/seattle-code-301d78/class-15/project-guidelines.md

 - [Grading](#grading)

 <a id="planning-phase"></a>

 ## Planning Phase

 Before writing any code, take time to plan with your team.
 Make sure you are all in agreement about the goals of your application.
 Once you settle on an idea, prepare to pitch your idea to your instructor.

 _Why:_
 > When you take the time to plan your project, you ensure that the entire team is on the same page.
 It can also help you identify any potential problems and how to solve them.
 It is easier to handle these problems now, instead of when you're in the middle of project week.

-### Your pitch should include the following:
+### Your pitch should include the following

 1. [User Stories](#user-stories)
 1. [Wireframes](#wireframes)
 1. [Conflict Plan](#conflict-plan)